-Enlightenment writer and philosopher Voltaire got his start because of a legendary, libertine French courtesan named Ninon de l’Enclos, but she was not just a mistress—she was a renowned intellectual who hosted salons and gave advice to Louis XIV.
+Enlightenment writer and philosopher Voltaire got his start because of a legendary libertine French courtesan named Ninon de l’Enclos.
+She was not just a mistress but was a renowned intellectual who hosted salons and gave advice to Louis XIV.
 Ninon became famous across France for her libertine views and her skills in the art of love.

 Anne de l’Enclos was born on November 10, 1620.
 Her father gave her the nickname Ninon, which she used for the rest of her life.
 Growing up, Ninon was a tomboy and a child prodigy.
-Her father, a professional musician, educated her like a boy and helped her master the lute and the clavichord.
-Ninon loved music, reading, and performing.
+Her father was interested in Epicurean philosophy and espoused libertine views, which Anne picked up on.
 As a young girl, she was celebrated at Parisian salons for her musical performances.
 When she grew up, she'd be famous for another reason.

-Ninon Told Women It Was Important To Sleep Around, And Never Kept A Lover For More Than Three Months
+Ninon Told Women It Was Important To Sleep Around

-According to Ninon de l’Enclos, "A woman who has loved but one man, will never know love.”
-Ninon saw love not as a spiritual calling, but as a physical instinct that was not linked to reason.
-“The precise truth is that love is just a blind instinct which one must personally experience in order to appreciate it,” Ninon wrote—and she was a huge proponent of gathering a lot of personal experience.
+Ninon saw love not as a spiritual calling, but as a physical instinct that was not linked to reason: "The precise truth is that love is just a blind instinct which one must personally experience in order to appreciate it."
+She was also a huge proponent of gathering a lot of personal experience.

 She also created a three-month rule for herself - she refused to stay with one love for longer than three months.
 Ninon only broke the rule one time during her life, when she lived with the Marquis de Villarceaux for three years.